Image Sequences

 Playback Cache

 Image sequences are cached to RAM and uploaded to the GPU as you traverse the timeline.
-The cache progress bar shows how much read-ahead and read-behind is available at the current position.
+The cache progress bar shows how much read-ahead and read-behind is available at the current playhead position.

 Broken and Missing Frames